Hans Egede: Legacy

 Egede holds the legacy of a national "saint" of Greenland.
 The town of Egedesminde (lit.
 "Memory of Egede") commemorates him.
-It was established by Hans's second son, Niels, in 1759 on the Eqalussuit peninsula.
+It was established by Egede's second son, Niels, in 1759 on the Eqalussuit peninsula.
 It was moved to the island of Aasiaat in 1763, which had been the site of a pre-Viking Inuit settlement.
 His grandson and namesake Hans Egede Saabye also became a missionary to Greenland and published a celebrated diary of his time there.

 The Royal Danish Geographical Society established the Egede Medal in his honour in 1916.
 The medal is in silver and awarded 'preferably for geographical studies and researches in the Arctic countries'.

 A crater on the Moon is named after him: the Egede crater on the south edge of the Mare Frigoris (the Sea of Cold).
 The historical fiction novel "The Prophets of Eternal Fjord" narrates a tale of a missionary priest under Egede's instruction embarking upon Greenland to convert its indigenous peoples to Christianity.